xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 ---

-There're tons of articles talking about the amazing Android Architecture Components, talking about how we can combine them in an MVVM architecture and make them work as a charm.
+There're tons of articles out there talking about the amazing Android Architecture Components, talking about how we can combine them in an MVVM architecture and make them work as a charm.
 From my point of view, that's true, the **Android Architecture Components are awesome!**

-There're another ton of articles talking about the new [Android Paging Library](https://developer.android.com/topic/libraries/architecture/paging/) and how we can combine it with [Room](https://developer.android.com/topic/libraries/architecture/room) and [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) to make the paging as easier as possible.
+There is another ton of articles talking about the new [Android Paging Library](https://developer.android.com/topic/libraries/architecture/paging/) and how we can combine it with [Room](https://developer.android.com/topic/libraries/architecture/room) and [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) to make the paging as easier as possible.
-I suppose that you have read some of them.
+I suppose you are already familiar with the topic :)

 So I don't want to write about the new Android Components or how we should use them.
-Today I want to tell you, how we can **integrate a numerated paged service**, in the best way that I know, **using** the new **[XLPaging](https://github.com/xmartlabs/xlpaging) library.**
+Today I want to tell you, how we can **integrate a numerated paged service**, to the best of my knowledge, **using** the new **[XLPaging](https://github.com/xmartlabs/xlpaging) library.**
-A numerated paged service is a service which returns a list of entities structured in pages with sequential page numbers.
+A numerated paged service is an endpoint which returns a list of entities structured in pages with sequential page numbers.

-In order to read this post, you should already know the repository architectural pattern and the basic things of these libraries:
+To read this post, you should already know the repository architectural pattern and the basic things of these libraries:
 1. [Retrofit](http://square.github.io/retrofit/)
 1. [Rxjava](https://github.com/ReactiveX/RxJava)
 1. [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/)